Brian Lashoff: Playing career

 On December 27, 2019, the Red Wings recalled Lashoff from the Griffins.
 Prior to being recalled, he recorded two goals and 12 assists in 25 games for the Griffins.

 On February 4, 2021, entering his twelfth year in the AHL, Lashoff was named the 17th captain in franchise history of the Grand Rapids Griffins before the commencement of the pandemic delayed 2020–21 season.
-Approaching the NHL trade deadline, Lashoff was involved in a three-way trade being initially dealt by the Red Wings to the Columbus Blue Jackets in exchange for David Savard before he was flipped to the Tampa Bay Lightning in exchange for a 2021 first-round pick and a 2022 third-round pick on April 10, 2021.
+Approaching the NHL trade deadline, Lashoff was involved in a three-way trade being initially dealt by the Red Wings to the Columbus Blue Jackets in exchange for David Savard before he was traded to the Tampa Bay Lightning in exchange for a 2021 first-round pick and a 2022 third-round pick on April 10, 2021.
 He was assigned to the Grand Rapids Griffins by the Lightning to continue his tenure as captain.

 On July 30, 2021, the Red Wings signed Lashoff to a one-year contract.
-In the 2021–22 season, Lashoff played exclusively with the Griffins, posting 5 goals and 16 points through 67 games.
+During the 2021–22 season, Lashoff played exclusively with the Griffins, and recorded five goals and 16 points in 67 games.

-As the Griffins longest ever tenured player, Lashoff was signed to return for a 14th season with the club, signing a one-year AHL contract on May 25, 2022.
+As the Griffins longest ever tenured player, Lashoff signed a one-year AHL contract on May 25, 2022, to return for a 14th season with the team.
+At the conclusion of the 2022–23 season, Lashoff ended his professional career and announced his retirement on April 12, 2023.
+He played more seasons in Grand Rapids than any pro athlete in the city’s history, spending all or part of 14 seasons with the Griffins including the last three as team captain.
+He finished his AHL career with 629 regular season games, ranking third all-time among players who have spent their entire career with one club.

+Post-playing career

+On June 26, 2023, Lashoff was named an assistant coach for the Grand Rapids Griffins.